gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 A common line — and one frequently internalized by workers — is that if workers unionize, bosses will make cuts to jobs or outsource them to where labour is cheaper and less organized.
-Whether management is assuring you that they're really sorry but they have no choice and it's "just the way it is," or they're openly threatening direct retaliation for unionizing, **the important thing to keep in mind is that the goal of these threats is to create fear and compliance through intimidation.
+Whether management is assuring you that they're really sorry but they have no choice and it's "just the way it is" or they're openly threatening direct retaliation for unionizing, **the important thing to keep in mind is that the goal of these threats is to create fear and compliance through intimidation.
 They usually have no basis in anything concrete**.

 Bosses lay off workers all the time for no good reason, and unionizing is the only way you have to protect yourself from that.
-Remember that it's always our labor that creates value for the business owners, and that they can't get rid of all of us or they'd be getting rid of the very source of all their profits.
+Remember that it's always our labour that creates value for the business owners, and that they can't get rid of all of us or they'd be getting rid of the very source of all their profits.
 Besides, **relocating is an extremely expensive endeavour for any business to make, and not something that can be decided on a whim simply to punish workers for unionizing**.
 This is especially true if the union movement is one that